 - Try to get them out every hour or two so they don’t have accidents

 What to do if you’re not home:

-- Make sure he’s been outside before you go and his bladder is empty
+- Make sure he’s been outside before you go and has an empty bladder.

 2.)
 Train your dog where to go

 Start a routine of visiting an area you do want him to pee and poo in.

 - Visit this area in the morning, after meals, and before bedtime.

 - Go with him to the area.
 Yes, every time!